CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Conclusion

 \section{Conclusion}

-We introduced \clove, a simple loss vector embeddings-based framework for personalized clustered federated learning that avoids stringent model initialization assumptions and substantially outperforms the state of the art across a range of datasets and in a variety of both supervised and unsupervised settings.
-In the future, we plan to extend \clove to handle online (streaming) data and/or dynamic cluster splits/merges over time.
+We introduced \clove, a simple loss vector embeddings-based framework for personalized clustered federated learning with low communication and computation overhead that avoids stringent model initialization assumptions and substantially outperforms the state of the art across a range of datasets and in a variety of both supervised and unsupervised settings.
+Further discussion of the overheads and the privacy properties of \clove is provided in Appendix~\ref{app:discussion}.
+In the future, we plan to further explore privacy, as well as fairness and adversarial behavior aspects.
 Overall, \clove's design offers a promising and robust approach to scalable model personalization and clustering under heterogeneous data distributions.